arkajyotiraha1/repo1/README.md

 # repo1
-This is my first git repository
+This is my first git repo